 As humans, it is our responsibility to protect and preserve sea turtles and other marine animals that are vital to the health of our oceans.
 By understanding the unique relationships between different species, such as barnacles and sea turtles, we can work towards creating a more sustainable environment for all marine life.
 It is imperative that we continue to learn and educate ourselves about our oceans and their inhabitants to ensure their survival for generations to come.

-Further Reading: Where Do Sea Turtles Live Map?
+Further Reading: Do Turtles Have Webbed Feet?